ppoetsma/MxSlackMessage/README.md

 An easy way to find the name of an emoji is to create a message in Slack manually and add the desired emoji.
 The popup where you search for your emoji shows the string to use.

-## Send message

 When you have created the message you send it using microflow **Message_Send**.
 It requires the key of the Webhook that you created before.

 On failure check the log file for details.

 ## Test creating and sending messages

-Via snippet **SN_TestMessage** you can create messages and send them to Slack to test how it all works.
-Especially using emoji's and markdown might require some testing to be sure that your messages are formatted as expected.
+The GitHub repo contains a Mendix model that can be used to test the module before adding it to your project.